vijayantkatyal/client_ahp/docs/Pending.md

 [Done] one single user registration form
 [Done] phone number in every user

+[Done] board members description to be added
+[Done] board member pics in the list

 [Working]

 [ToDo]

 [Quick]

-> board members description to be added

 > email id confirmation
 > label change - school registration
 > membership type = annual , life
 > Tree on left menu shud not collapse.
 > event slide show or lazy load for all pics
-> board member pics in the list
 > prefilled password in new create user via admin page
 > student and teachers attendance via current date and one week all dates to be picked up from school calendar
 > multiple assignment files instead of one